home page

 Protective (non Ballistic) Helmets & Bump Caps

-If what you are concerned about protecting your head from are bumps, falls or being hit on the head (in a non friendly manner) then a bump cap or a skateboard style helmet may be all you need to protect your head.
+If what you are concerned about protecting your head from are bumps, falls or being hit on the head in a non friendly manner then a bump cap, bump helmet or a skateboard style helmet may be all you need to protect your head.
 Please note that I used the word "may" in the previous statement.
-Bump caps and skateboard style helmets are not designed and will not likely protect you from someone swinging a full size axe, a sledgehammer or using a sharp knife with a lot of force.
-They will also certainly not stop bullets.
-On the positive side, they are relatively inexpensive and readily available.

 Bump caps are hollow half shells (possibly made out of hard plastic) that go inside a hat.
 Their advantage is that they are inexpensive, light and can be hidden below a regular hat.
 They won't likely have any padding but do provide some level of protection.
-A skateboard helmet (which resembles some bicycle helmets) will provide more protection.
-There are obviously other styles of helmets (construction, football, hockey etc etc) available and each of them provide some level of protection.
+A bump helmet or a skateboard helmet (which resembles some bicycle helmets) will provide more protection.
+There are obviously other styles of helmets (construction, football, hockey etc etc) available and each of them can provide some level of protection.

 A typical bump cap.
 A hard plastic shell with small vents and a thin foam cushion.
 It is easy to conceal under various hats.